simplicity-js/simplicity/.github/DOCUMENTATION.md

 <a id="config-intro" name="config-intro"></a>
 ### Introduction
 All of the configuration files for the Simplicity framework are stored inside the `src/config` directory.
-Look through the files to familiarize yourself with the options available to you.
+It is recommended that you look through the files to familiarize yourself with the options available to you.

-These configuration files allow you to configure things like your database connection information, cache storage, and various other configuration values such as your application timezone.
+These configuration files allow you to configure things like your database connection information, cache storage, and various other configuration values such as your application timezone and logging preferences.

 You can edit the available configuration files or create new configuration files as your project demands.